Chetniks: Etymology

-Etymologically, Chetnik is believed to have developed from the Turkish word 'to plunder and burn down', or words related to conflict, such as çatmak and çatışmak.
-Matija Ban used the word Chetnik in 1848 in terms of the need to establish armed units outside the Principality of Serbia to act in opposition to Ottoman rule.
+The etymology of the word Chetnik is obscure.
+Some believe it to have developed from the Turkish word çete, meaning "to plunder and burn down", while another view is it was inherited from the Proto-Slavic četa + nik, meaning "member of a company".
+The word may also derive from the Latin word coetus ("coming together" or "assembly").
+The suffix -nik is a Slavic common personal suffix, meaning "person or thing associated with or involved in".

 The first use of Chetnik to describe members of army and police units appeared around the mid-18th century.
+Matija Ban used the word Chetnik in 1848 in terms of the need to establish armed units outside the Principality of Serbia to act in opposition to Ottoman rule following the rise of nationalism in the Balkans.
 At end of the 19th century, the term was extended to members of military or paramilitary organizations with Serb ethnonationalist aims.
-Dating from 1904, the Serbian word četnik was commonly used to describe a member of a Balkan guerrilla force called a cheta (četa/чета), meaning 'band' or 'troop'.
+Dating from 1904, the Serbian word četnik was commonly used to describe a member of a Balkan guerrilla force called a cheta (četa/чета), meaning "band" or "troop".
 Today, the word Chetnik is used to refer to members of any group that follows "the hegemonic and expansionist politics driven by Greater Serbia ideology".

-The word may also derive from the Latin word 'coming together, assembly'.
-The suffix -nik is a Slavic common personal suffix meaning 'person or thing associated with or involved in'.